Scattering diagrams, Hall algebras and stability conditions: Quivers with potential: the CY case

 is invariant under the action of $\Hat{G}$, because for any $d\in N$

 It follows that the action of an element of $\Hat{G}$ on $\Hat{B}$ is determined by its action on the elements $z^i$.
 Applying this observation to \eqref{climbthissummer?} gives Theorem \ref{mool2}.

 Let $Q$ be a 2-acyclic quiver and take notation as above.
+Assume that the form $\<-,-\>$ is non-degenerate.
 Let $\DD$ be an arbitrary scattering diagram taking values in $\g$.
 Any wall $\dd$ of $\DD$ is contained in a hyperplane $n^\perp$ for a unique primitive element $n\in N^+$.
 We say that $\dd$ is incoming if it contains the vector Kontsevich and Soibelman proved that a consistent scattering diagram taking values in $\g$ is uniquely specified up to equivalence by its set of incoming walls and their associated wall-crossing automorphisms.
 A particular case of this is

 \begin{thm}[Kontsevich-Soibelman] For any quiver $Q$ there is a consistent scattering diagram $\DD$ taking values in $\g$ such that the only incoming walls are the hyperplanes $\dd_i=e_i^\perp,$ with associated wall-crossing automorphisms This scattering diagram is unique up to equivalence. \end{thm}